safoorsafdar/safoorsafdarcom/content/posts/get-started-with-newrelic-provider-for-terraform/index.md

   account_id = "<your account>"
 }
 ```

-- `newrelic-entity.app_apm` is to fetch information for APM based New Relic Application.
+* `newrelic-entity.app_apm` is to fetch information for APM New Relic Application.
-- `newrelic-entity.app_browser` is to to fetch information for Browser based New Relic as in my case we have APM and Browser application on New Relic.
+* `newrelic-entity.app_browser` is to fetch information for Browser New Relic as in my case we have APM and Browser application on New Relic.
-` `newrelic_account` is to get information about New Relic account so you can reference it in all of available configuration.
+  `newrelic_account` is to get information about the New Relic account so you can reference it later in your code.

+At this point, you should be able to test your terraform code with a dry run: `terraform plan`, as the response to the `plan` command, you should see Terraform execution plan.

 ### Add appropriate Tags to your New Relic Application